Developer's Role in Implementing ISO 21434

 In the previous blog, we have seen an overview of ISO 21434, the key standard for cybersecurity in the automotive industry.
-This standard, which parallels functional safety standards like ISO 26262, outlines how automotive systems should be designed, developed, and managed to ensure they are protected from cybersecurity threats throughout their lifecycle.
+This standard, which parallels functional safety standards like ISO 26262, outlines how automotive systems should be designed, developed, and managed to ensure they are protected from automotive cybersecurity threats throughout their lifecycle.

 Key Phases in Automotive ECU Development